 With age comes change — and a lot of those changes can make eating a healthy, well-balanced diet more challenging.
 Loss of mobility, a change of social situation, chronic health problems like diabetes or heart disease, and tight finances all make it tougher for older adults to buy and prepare healthy food, as well as know what to eat.

 But that doesn’t mean proper nutrition becomes any less important.
-Good nutrition minimizes fatigue, provides energy to be mobile and active, supports a healthy immune system to fight disease or infection, and bolsters the body’s defense against chronic diseases or conditions someone may be fighting, says Leanna Tu, a registered dietician and clinical dietitian at Stanford Health Care in Stanford, California.
+Good nutrition can minimize fatigue, provide energy to be mobile and active and bolster the body’s defense against chronic diseases or conditions someone may be fighting, says Leanna Tu, a registered dietitian in California.

 Why older adults are at risk of not eating enough

 - Limited income.
-Older adults may have limited incomes and may face increasing expenses due to medical bills, prescription drugs, services the individual can no longer do for themselves and more.
-So the price of food itself may prevent some older adults from buying and eating the food they need.
+Older adults may have limited incomes and may face increasing expenses due to medical bills, prescription drugs, care needs and more.
+The rising price of food itself may also prevent some older adults from buying and eating the food they need.

 - Age-related taste changes.
-A person’s sense of taste can also change and dull with age, affecting cooking and eating habits.
+A person’s sense of taste can change or dull with age, affecting cooking and eating habits.

 - Safety concerns.
 Worrying about accidentally leaving the oven or stove on, for example, may make older adults reluctant to cook for themselves.

 - Dental health.
-Deteriorating dental health that happens with aging may make it more difficult to continue usual eating patterns.
-And older adults with dentures may have trouble with fit that leads to difficulty chewing or swallowing.
+Deteriorating dental health may make it more difficult to continue usual eating patterns.
+Older adults with dentures may have trouble with fit that leads to difficulty chewing or swallowing.

 - Changing social dynamics.
-Older adults may find themselves eating alone more often after the loss of a spouse or other friends who they would typically eat with.
-Or limited mobility may make it more difficult to meet up for meals with family or friends.
+Older adults may find themselves eating alone more often or limited mobility may make it more difficult to meet up for meals with family or friends.
 “Eating alone can decrease interest in food and eating,” Tu explains.
 “Or they may not feel motivated to put together a full meal.”

 - Depression and/or psychological factors.
 Older adults may face additional stress and anxiety because of the deaths of family or friends or changing social dynamics.
 These can all affect mood, which may affect appetite.